HDFGroup/hsds/docs/azure_ad_setup.md

 In the hsds/admin/config directory, create the file "override.yml" if it doesn't already exist.

-In the override.yml file, create the following two lines:
+In the override.yml file, create the following line:

     azure_resource_id: 12345678-1234-1234-abcd-123456789ab          # client id value for AD server application